Keep the Trail Access info current...

 This walking trail is part of the Burnside Walks network, a series of trails around the hills on the edge of the City of Burnside, and in Mount Osmond Reserve.
 The trails are all well marked, with regular signs and numbered checkpoints that correspond to the excellent walking map.

-Parking is available in the roadside areas near 12 Hayward Drive, Mt Osmond, and at places marked with a P on the Burnside Walks Brochure.
+Parking is available in the roadside areas near 12 Hayward Drive, Mount Osmond, and at places marked with a P on the Burnside Walks Brochure.

 This hike can be accessed by Adelaide Metro bus, via Bus Stop 20 Dashwood Road, Beaumont.